-From April 1993 he was managing director of OTP Bank's Treasury Directorate, and since 1994 he has been Deputy CEO of the Commercial Banking Division.
-Member of DSK Bank's Supervisory Board.
+From April 1993 he was managing director of OTP Bank's Treasury Directorate, and since 1994 he has been the head of Commercial Banking Division as Deputy CEO.

+Since 2003 he has been a member of DSK Bank's Supervisory Board.